 It can be the end of a relationship or friendship and wondering why you keep making the same mistakes.

 It can be an awareness of problems in the world that seem to be getting bigger and wondering why no-one is making a change.

 At the core of spirituality is a search for the meaning of life and the point of it all.

-Spiritual practice and spiritual connection requires time and space and a disconnect from the physical reality and busy-ness of the day-to-day.
-It is difficult to connect to something beyond the immediate self and reality, if you are distracted with noise and people, and deadlines and phones and buzzing and things to do.
+Spiritual practice and spiritual connection require time and space and a disconnect from the physical reality and busy-ness of the day-to-day.
+It is difficult to connect to something beyond the immediate self and reality if you are distracted with noise and people, and deadlines and phones and buzzing and things to do.

 Spiritual practices can include stopping and focussing on the wonder of your breath as it moves in and out of your body, and your beating heart that pumps your blood, and your limbs that move, and the unknown force that drives it all.
 Spirituality can be practiced in awareness and wonder of the natural world and how it and everything we know came to be.

 To embark on a spiritual journey is a commitment from which you can never come back.
 No one journey is the same, and no one journey is right or wrong, better or worse.
 Once you start to question and observe and uncover and know, it is impossible to come back and unknow and live and see and experience life as you did before.